 Wankhede et al. 2015 tested KSM-66® 600 mg/day in 57 young men doing an 8-week resistance training program.
 The ashwagandha group gained significantly more muscle strength (bench press and leg extension), more muscle size (arm and chest circumference), and lost significantly more body fat than placebo.
 Testosterone levels also increased, and markers of exercise-induced muscle damage decreased.[5]

 Cognitive improvements are also documented in this window.
 Choudhary et al. 2017 found that 600 mg/day for 8 weeks improved immediate memory, general memory, attention, and information processing speed compared to placebo.[6]
-The mechanism is likely downstream of cortisol reduction — chronic cortisol impairs hippocampal function, and ashwagandha reverses that.
+The mechanism is likely downstream of cortisol reduction — chronic cortisol impairs hippocampal function, and ashwagandha may help reverse that.

 Why your results might differ from the studies